 Seven Bank established a telework system in the fiscal year ended February 29, 2016, that allows employees to continue to perform their jobs if they have difficulty commuting due to pregnancy, childcare or family care responsibilities, an injury or other reason.

-Seven & i Holdings conducts various initiatives throughout the Group to restrict long working hours.
+Seven & i Group conducts various initiatives to restrict long working hours.
 The internal newsletter distributed to the Group’s approximately 70,000 employees contains a monthly column on working styles to raise awareness, and in our Diversity Management Seminars conducted since 2014, there are lectures by specialists and presentations on progressive initiatives at other companies related to work styles.
-Around 4,000 employees in total from 28 Group companies have attended the seminars as of the end of February 2017.
+Around 4,600 employees from Group companies have attended 15 seminars as of the end of February 2018.
 Many of the seminar participants work to increase communication with their subordinates and take further action to improve working styles.
-In addition, restricting long working hours requires that measures be taken at the Group business level.
-Measures are being devised by individual companies to reflect their individual characteristics based on the results of the Employee Opinion Survey.
-Progress is communicated through the Work Satisfaction Improvement Committee, which is made up of representatives from each company, in order to promote improvement activities.
-Good examples are also shared with the Corporate Culture and Ethics Subcommittee, which is under the CSR Management Committee, to extend exceptional initiatives to other Group companies.